Dounx/rails-guides/source/zh-CN/layouts_and_rendering.md

 There are no items in this list <em>yet</em>.
 ```

-<a class="anchor" id="avoiding-double-render-errors"></a>

-#### 避免双重渲染错误

-多数 Rails 开发者迟早都会看到这个错误消息：Can only render or redirect once per action（一个动作只能渲染或重定向一次）。这个提示很烦人，也很容易修正。出现这个错误的原因是，没有理解 `render` 的工作原理。

-例如，下面的代码会导致这个错误：
+#### Avoiding Double Render Errors

+Sooner or later, most Rails developers will see the error message "Can only render or redirect once per action".
+While this is annoying, it's relatively easy to fix.
+Usually it happens because of a fundamental misunderstanding of the way that `render` works.

+For example, here's some code that will trigger this error:

 ```ruby
 def show